BNP Paribas London expats told to go local or go home

 He also denied that switching traders to British contracts was a way of making it easier to fire them.
 French labour law offers more protection to employees and layoff-related lawsuits tend to be costly and drawn-out affairs.

-BNP Paribas rival Societe Generale (SOGN.PA), which had intended a year ago to transfer more employees to London, decided to cut short the initiative at the end of 2012, bankers have told Reuters.
+BNP Paribas rival Societe Generale, which had intended a year ago to transfer more employees to London, decided to cut short the initiative at the end of 2012, bankers have told Reuters.